 Hit the POW platform to knock over your enemies and destroy fireballs.
 Be wise, because you only get three, and it doesn't come back until after the bonus round.
 Each difficulty level begins with three POWs and a bonus wave in which 10 coins are available to be collected.

-Released in arcades in 1983 and later ported to home consoles, the game introduced many elements that would remain in use in later Mario games, like turtles as enemies, pipes, collecting coins, and Mario's brother Luigi.
+Released in arcades in 1983 and later ported to home consoles, the game introduced many elements that would remain in use in later Mario games, like turtles as enemies, pipes, collecting coins, and of course, Luigi as a second playable character.